markandre13/corba.js/README.md

 ## What does it not do?

 CORBA's goal is to make frontend and backend look like one application, which implies tight coupling.
 Microservices on the other hand are intended to be loosely coupled.
-Here a protocol like REST can be a far better solution.
+Here a protocol like REST+JSON, 0MQ+MessagePack, etc. can be a better solution.

 See also: [REST, SOAP, and CORBA, i.e. How We Got Here](https://greglturnquist.com/2016/05/03/rest-soap-corba-e-got/).

 ## Why?

 corba.js is written to be used in [workflow](https://github.com/markandre13/workflow#readme) where it handles

 * the communication between frontend and backend
 * persisting objects to the database (using the IDL, corba.js can convert between JSON and objects)